Rosé's net worth: Everything to know about the BLACKPINK star's luxury portfolio

 What is the net worth of BLACKPINK’s Rosé?

-According to a South China Morning Post report, Rosé’s net worth touched USD 18 million in 2022.
+According to a South China Morning Post report, Rosé’s net worth touched USD 18 million (INR 149 crore approx.) in 2022.
 While most of the artist’s wealth comes from BLACKPINK’s group stints, her milestones are no less.
 BLACKPINK’s ‘Born Pink’ 2023 world tour has also significantly added to each member’s wealth.
-With the band’s latest outings, Rosé’s net worth has reached USD 20 million as of 2023, according to Celebrity Net Worth.
+With the band’s latest outings, Rosé’s net worth has reached USD 20 million (INR 165 crore approx.) as of 2023, according to Celebrity Net Worth.

 Rosé’s debut solo album ‘R’